We are dedicated to providing mental health services that are diverse, inclusive, and culturally accessible to everyone.

 Lu Rocha also provides seminars and workshops tailored for social service providers working with marginalized and undeserved communities.
 Please click the button to the right for more information.

 Sliding scale is available based on your income.
 Please call for more details.

 *Most insurances accepted.
-Please call your insurance provider to confirm coverage.
+We will call your insurance provider to verify coverage.